Kirby0Louise/Void2D/README.md

 Additionally, while not part of the formal license, I ask that you please leave in the "Powered by Void2D Game Engine - By Kirby0Louise" startup screen.
 I do not intend to take any credit for what you make using Void2D, but simply would like to use it as an oppertunity to spread awareness of the engine.

+## Features

+Void2D contains a wide variety of features.
+I have listed just a few of them here.
+You can read more in depth about these and others on the wiki.

+- Powerful 2D graphics engine that squeezes everything it can from your GPU and CPU.
+- Support for up to 7680x4320p (8K) resolution and 120fps
+- Retro console esque architecture, easy to learn and very flexible
+- RealRetro technology, a feature that allows you to accurately simulate the limitations of actual game consoles of the past
+- Ray Tracing
+- FrameFX, a powerful, assembly like scripting language that allows you to create beautiful effects over your final rendered image
+- Render to Texture, allowing you to render an image normally and then use that image as an object in the final rendered result
+- Cross platform support for Xbox Scarlett, Windows 10 and Nintendo Switch

 ## Build Variants

 Void2D comes in several different variants, each with distict differences.
 The variations are as follows: